-On Sunday evenings (usually at 6 PM) we usually have some type of church-wide ministry happening, whether First Sunday Fellowship Dinner, small groups (2nd and 4th Sundays), or an occasional evening service.
+On Sunday evenings (usually at 6pm) we typically have some type of church-wide ministry happening, whether First Sunday Fellowship Dinner, small groups (2nd and 4th Sundays), or an occasional evening service.

 On Wednesday evenings at 6:30, we meet together for 90 minutes as a youth group while the rest of the church body meets in various locations around the church.
 This time is often split into about 20 minutes of activity together, followed by prayer time and Bible study.
 Wednesday nights often focus on such topics as the overarching storyline of the Bible, doctrinal distinctives of churches like ours throughout church history, or topical studies.
 This time is for students grades 7-12.

 In addition to worship and teaching times, there are plenty of opportunities for our young people to be involved in the life of the church.
 Just like adults, youth can immediately become involved in ministries like church cleaning and meal provision.
-As trustworthy members, they can help teach younger children, minister to the elderly at Houghton County Medical Care Center with us, or volunteer at our outreach events like Big Buck Night and Bay Day.
-These are a few examples, but there are plenty more you will learn about as you get more involved as a member at Bethany Baptist Church.
+As trustworthy members, they can help teach younger children, minister to the elderly at Houghton County Medical Care Center with us, or volunteer at our outreach.
+These are a few examples, but there are plenty of others you will learn about as you get more involved as a member at Bethany Baptist Church.